 The fair value of financial assets and liabilities may change due to interest rate volatility, credit spread changes and general market conditions.
-In an effort to ensure appropriate valuations were obtained, the Company relied on independent pricing providers such as Bloomberg and models used by the wider GEC Group which primarily use observable market data as inputs.
-Such valuations necessarily involve judgments and uncertainties on the selection of inputs.
-Critical judgments and uncertainties surrounding valuations are discussed further in Note 12(c) to the condensed Financial Statements.
+In an effort to ensure appropriate valuations were obtained, the Company relied on independent pricing providers such as International Data Corporation ("IDC") and models used by the wider GEC Group which primarily use observable market data as inputs.
+Such valuations necessarily involve judgments and uncertainties on the selection of the inputs.
+Critical judgments and uncertainties surrounding valuations are discussed further in Note 13(c) to the condensed financial statements.